rtic-rs/rtic/book/en/src/by-example/tips_from_ram.md

 improve performance in some cases.

 > **IMPORTANT**: In general, the `link_section`, `export_name` and `no_mangle`
-> attributes are very powerful but also easy to misuse.
+> attributes are powerful but also easy to misuse.
 Incorrectly using any of
 > these attributes can cause undefined behavior; you should always prefer to use
 > safe, higher level attributes around them like `cortex-m-rt`'s `interrupt` and
 > `exception` attributes.